jpzoll/FreshDesserts/README.md

   <img src="Image/freshDesserts1.png" width=200>
 </div>

-FreshDessert is a SwiftUI-based iOS app that displays a list of delicious desserts.
+FreshDessert is a **SwiftUI**-based iOS app that displays a list of delicious desserts.
 Users can explore details of each dessert, including ingredients and instructions.

 ## Features

-- SwiftUI
+- List View of various desserts, all with a
+- Navigation to detailed dessert View, allowing you to see more details on what you are interested in the most
 - Integration with a [TheMealDB API](https://themealdb.com) for real data
-- Navigation to detailed dessert view

 ## Setup